maximeg/email_inquire/README.md

 And also, we don't want for users to use one-time email addresses (also called burner or disposable email addresses).

-### Supported cases
+## Supported cases

-Format error.
+All supported cases are based on a static validation.
+The gem does not check (yet) for domain existence (DNS) and prior delivery (MX entries on DNS).

+### Email format

 This doesn't strictly follow RFC 5322, it aims at validating email that will be deliverable on Internet.
 It also takes into account length of email, name part and domain part as per SMTP specification.